 We Don’t "Enable" Children

 At KAIS EMS, as we endeavor to tailor-make a meaningful and rewarding experience for each child, we know how important it is for us not to “spoil" our students by enabling poor academic performance or behavior.
 Such permissiveness comes with many risks for students, the most pernicious of which is making lowered expectations a life-long habit.
 We believe that resilience — the ability to face up to and deal with great challenges — is a critically important trait.
 Students can only develop and refine this type of toughness and tenacity by stepping outside their comfort zone and then adapting to the new “zone” through determined effort.
 Teachers who, in the spirit of love and kindness, inadvertently lower standards too quickly or remove children from “difficult” situations, ultimately deprive students of this opportunity to grow.
 Parents who enroll their children in our school must understand that we keep our standards of performance and behavior high, though reasonably so.
-Only after all other options have been explored and exhausted do we ever minimally and reluctantly lower our standards.
+Only after all other options have been explored and exhausted do we offer specialized learning plans for individual students.

 You must be logged in to post a comment.